Pavement Ants in Bristol TN

 Pavement ants move in slow deliberate motion and trails are often seen at night going to and from food sources.
 True to their name, pavement ants nest under or near sidewalks, slabs, and concrete, making urban habitats ideal due to the lack of vegetation.
 When building nests, they place any soil removed in a mound near their nesting site.
 These mounds are usually discovered on the surface of the ground or next to a patio or sidewalk.
 Inside homes, ants tend to be found in kitchen areas or the patio, establishing nests inside wall voids, insulation, or under flooring.

-Although pavement ants have the ability to bite or sting, they rarely do so.
+Pavement ants can bite and sting, but they rarely bite humans.
 Considered a nuisance pest, pavement ants create unattractive piles of debris on driveways, sidewalks, and inside commercial buildings.
 Pavement ants contaminate food as they invade homes in large numbers.
 When nests aren’t treated in time, pavement ants will continue to spread throughout a home or business as they form new colonies.
 If you suspect a pavement ant infestation, consult a professional ant exterminator.

 Need help with Pavement Ant control?